thetizzo/thetizzo.github.io/_drafts/scaling-elasticsearch-for-fun-&-profit.md

 * **Indexes that have different workloads on the same cluster is difficult**

   Let's say you have an index that is a mostly static dataset but gets searched all the time, and you have a second index that receives tons of writes but doesn't get searched that much.
-It can be difficult to tune the cluster well opposite workloads like this.
-The reason for this is that you essentially have one shared pool of resources on each node, so if you optimize too much for writes, then search performance will become resource constrained and begin to suffer.
+It can be difficult to tune the cluster well for opposite workloads like this.
+The reason for this is that you essentially have one shared pool of resources on each node, so if you optimize too much for writes, then search performance will become resource constrained and begin to suffer and vice versa.
 It's good to be aware of this and always maintain a good balance when tuning.

 * **Primary shard vs Replica shards**

-  You should set `number_of_shards` to the number of data nodes in your cluster and `number_of_replicas` to `1` to ensure that the index has an even distribution of shards across the cluster.
+  You should set `number_of_shards` (aka primary shards) to the number of data nodes in your cluster and `number_of_replicas` to `1` to ensure that the index has an even distribution of shards across the cluster.
 This will result in the index having a primary shard and a replica shard on each node in the cluster which is ideal.
 For larger indexes you can set `number_of_shards` higher but it should always be a multiple of the number of data nodes in the cluster to ensure that you have even distribution.
 Having an uneven distribution of shards can unbalance the load between nodes and lead to some nodes running hot while others are under-utilized.

 * **~50GB per shard is a good rule of thumb.**

   Aim for ~50GB per shard as a maximum shard size.
-Shards that are larger than this will become slow to search and index into and other operational tasks the cluster performs in the background (i.e. merges) will become less performant.
+Shards that are larger than this will become slow to search and write to and other operational tasks the cluster performs in the background (i.e. merges) will become less performant.
 If your index starts to exceed 50GB per shard, you may want to increase the `number_of_shards` on that index.

 ### Handling Writes Gracefully